Shippo2017/Codecademy_Challenge_Project/Python/Portfolio_Project/Text Message Analysis/readme.md

-# Natural Language Processing: Portfolio Project
+# Natural Language Processing Portfolio Project

 For this project, you will be analyzing text message data using Natural Language Processing techniques and libraries.